-An applicant may request to withdraw from the Program at any time before construction begins.
-The voluntary withdrawal process will be followed in the event an applicant requests to withdraw from the Program.
-To withdraw, the applicant will notify the case manager of their desire to withdraw from the Program, a Voluntary Withdrawal Notice will be sent to the applicant or applicants may withdraw using an electronic method, upon completion of the withdrawal request and receipt of applicant signature on any required forms, a withdrawal confirmation notification will be sent to the applicant and the application status will be updated to "Withdrawn."
+An Applicant may request to withdraw from the Program at any time before construction begins.
+The voluntary withdrawal process will be followed in the event an Applicant requests to withdraw from the Program.
+To withdraw, the Applicant will notify the Case Manager of their desire to withdraw from the Program, who will then provide a Voluntary Withdrawal Notice to the Applicant.
+The Applicant or Applicants may withdraw using an electronic method.
+Upon completion of the withdrawal request and receipt of Applicant signature on any required forms, a Withdrawal Confirmation Notification will be sent to the Applicant and the application status will be updated to "Withdrawn."
+If the Applicant withdrawal request is submitted after R3 Program sponsored construction has begun, the Applicant will be notified that his/her withdrawal request is denied via the Withdrawal Denial Notification.